pawREP/ZHM5Randomizer/README.md

 - Optionally, configure the randomizer by modifying `ZHM5Randomizer.ini`.
 - Start the game as usual, start a new mission and enjoy.

+#### Linux (Valve Proton) Install
+- Launch HITMAN2 at least once with Valve Proton
+- Download and unpack as detailed above
+- Run winecfg with the prefix of the proton environment `WINEPREFIX=/home/$(whoami)/.steam/steam/steamapps/compatdata/863550/pfx winecfg`
+- Go to "Libraries" and add a new overwrite for "dinput8", order should be "Native then Builtin"
+- Save and enjoy

 #### Limitations / Bugs
 - Loading save files is not supported.
 - Restarting missions from the pause menu is not supported.
 You have to visit the main menu and restart the mission from there.